jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The diagrams shown before, is the expression of calling a global command, with its object as a parameter.
 This turned out to be exactly what I *didn’t* want to express.
 Displaying a command as part of a class is much more preferred over displaying the class as a parameter of a command.

-When you have to express, that one command is called upon two objects, you have to tie the command call to both objects' command definitions.
+When you might express, that one command is called upon two objects, you might tie the command call to both objects' command definitions.

 So it might be a call to both objects' command.
 Instead of referencing both objects from the command, the command is tied to both command references inside the objects.